JohnnyDoe1984/JohnnyDoe1984.github.io/README.md

 <h1 align="center">JohnnyDoe1984.github.io</h1>
 <h2 align="center">Making A Noob Repo</h2>

 - Come on, Cohagan!
 You got what you wanted!
-Give this people air!
+Give these people air!

 - My CPU is a neural net processor, a learning computer.